saveligulas/HotelSystem/docs/03_command_domain_models___booking____customer____room___.md

 public class Booking /* ... implements ... */ {
     private UUID uuid; // Unique ID for the booking private Long bookingNumber;
-    private boolean payed; // Has the booking been paid? private boolean cancelled; // Has it been cancelled?
+    private boolean paid; // Has the booking been paid? private boolean cancelled; // Has it been cancelled?

     @JsonBackReference // Part of managing the Room -> Booking link